Discover the Scenic Splendors of One of North America's Most Spectacular Alpine Environments

 This morning we drive east to Glacier National Park, commencing our foray into one of the United States' most treasured natural landscapes, where glacially carved valleys and dramatic mountain peaks beckon.
-Glacier boasts the most intact natural ecosystem left in the lower 48 states, and we'll have abundant opportunity to view many of the species that call it home, including the mountain goat, the park's emblematic animal.
-We learn about the Lewis Overthrust fault and the region's tumultuous geological history, studied by scientists from around the world.
+Glacier boasts the most intact natural ecosystem left in the Lower 48 states, and we'll have abundant opportunity to view many of the species that call it home, including the mountain goat, the park's emblematic animal.
+Along the way, learn about the Lewis Overthrust fault and the region's tumultuous geological history, studied by scientists from around the world.

 We spend the next two nights at Glacier Park Lodge, one of the country's most majestic national park hotels.
 Built by the Great Northern Railway in 1913 to attract visitors to the park's wonders, the hotel's grand lobby features log pillars more than 40 feet high and 40 inches in diameter, crafted from Douglas fir trees hundreds of years old.
 The Blackfoot Indians, awed by the size of the timbers, called it Omahkoyis

-, or 'Big Tree Lodge.'
-This magnificent property nestled at the foot of Squaw Peak Mountain provides the ideal base from which to explore the drama of our surrounding environs.
+, or "Big Tree Lodge."
+This magnificent property nestled at the foot of Squaw Peak Mountain provides the ideal base from which to explore our dramatic environs.

 Days 4 & 5: Waterton Lakes National Park